PatienceAnono/PatienceAnono-Portfolio/README.md

 Hi, I’m **Patience Anono** — a **Data Analyst and aspiring Data Consultant** passionate about transforming raw data into meaningful insights that drive informed business decisions.

-I specialize in **data collection, cleaning, analysis, and visualization**, using tools such as **Python, SQL, Excel, Power BI, and Tableau**.
+I specialize in **data collection, cleaning, analysis, and visualization**, using tools such as **Python, SQL, Excel, Power BI and Tableau**.
 My background in **cybersecurity and data management** enables me to approach analytics with both accuracy and security awareness.

 ---